techappuser/game-of-life/Docker-Pipeline.md

-This demo will show how to set up a Docker-based build and deploy pipeline in Jenkins using all open-source plugins.
+This demo will show how to set up a Docker-based build and deploy pipeline in Jenkins.
-- Master in AWS running Jenkins 2.1
+- Master in AWS running Jenkins 2.7.2
 - Agent is an AWS EC2 instance with Docker, Maven, Git, and Java 8 installed on Ubuntu connected to Jenkins with an SSH Connector
 - Staging server is running in ECS
 - Deployment server is running in ECS